ykessler/snappconfig/README.md

 # Snappconfig

 Smarter Rails configuration that works with Heroku.
-Here's why you want it:
+Here's why it rocks:

 - **Simple**- No setup code.
 Just edit some YAML and you're ready to roll.
 - **Slick**- Supports lists and nested values.
 Organize your configuration into logical heirarchies and access them with standard hash notation (e.g. `CONFIG[:this][:that]`)